 Heading to the hospital and wondering what you will eat there can be a worry when you're on a special diet.
 Erin shares her ideas on preparing for this eventuality.
 Just knowing what you will do can give you peace of mind!

 If you have to be in the hospital while on the SCD, the idea can seem daunting at first.
 But as with traveling, if you do some planning ahead you should be just fine.
-I have had a couple of hospital stays while on the SCD to have both of my children and with a third boy on the way this is a good review for me too!
+I have had successful hospital stays while on the SCD to have all three of my children!
 Here are some thoughts and ideas:

 My first concern when going in to have my first son was whether I could handle the glucose mixture in the IV that they routinely start when admitted to the hospital.
 I realized that since it was just in my bloodstream it would be okay, and handled it just fine.
 Another interesting thing to note was that because I was on this IV I didn’t end up being as hungry as I imagined I would be!